Who should attend?

 Mike O’Hara – Group Head of Health & Safety, Travis Perkins plc

-“Darren delivered behavioural safety training programme to groups of our team leaders in 2011 with excellent feedback.
+“Darren delivered behavioural safety training programme to groups of our senior managers and team leaders in 2011 with excellent feedback.
 His presentation style and subject knowledge enhanced the learning experience for our attendees.”

 Julie Fallon – Head of Learning and Development, BAE Systems

 To enable delegates to understand safety culture and how it can be improved & sustained alongside other company management systems.

 To appreciate how all behaviours are prompted by activators and then reinforced by the 4 key consequences.

 To have a clear understanding of how behaviours and the nature of human error contribute to accidents in the workplace.
 To understand how habits are formed and can be changed just as easily as they are formed.